Freeman, Albies HR again, Braves hang on for 2-0 NLCS lead

 “Stung him pretty good and he lost feeling,” Snitker said.
 “But I think after he got through that inning and came back in, he got all of his strength back.
 He should be OK.”

 Anderson allowed one hit and struck out five, but walked five while throwing 85 pitches in four innings.
-The 22-year-old right-hander didn’t come out for the fifth after Braves batted around in the top of the frame, building a 6-0 lead while tying a LCS record with four walks in the inning.
+The 22-year-old right-hander didn’t come out for the fifth after Braves batted around in the top of the frame and built a 6-0 lead while tying a LCS record with four walks in the inning.

-The Dodgers, who had the best record in the pandemic-shortened season, trailed 7-0 until Seager’s three-run homer to greet A.J.
+Los Angeles, which had the best record in the pandemic-shortened season, trailed by seven until Seager’s three-run homer to greet A.J.
 Minter in the seventh.

+“Us showing some life offensively was very good to see,” Dodgers manager Dave Roberts said.
+“Early on, we created some traffic and just couldn’t get that one, two big hits.
+And they did.
+To see us fighting, that was a good thing.”

 Only seven weeks after his big league debut with the Braves, Anderson has pitched 15 2/3 scoreless innings and is only the second pitcher in major league history to start his postseason career not allowing a run in three consecutive starts of at least four innings.
 The other was Hall of Fame right-hander Christy Mathewson, who threw three shutouts in the 1905 World Series for the New York Giants.